kyma-project/telemetry-manager/docs/contributor/arch/009-makefile-architecture.md

 ## Consequences

-These decisions result in a less cluttered dependency graph (see image bellow) as well as further separation of concerns and maintainability of the commands and operational flows.
+These decisions result in a simpler dependency graph (see the following image), as well as further separation of concerns and maintainability of the commands and operational flows.

 ![Makefile Dependency Graph (After)](../assets/makefile-graph-after.jpg)